-- 1. Are required to provide information, instructions, and assistance to all supervisory staff in order to protect the health and safety of all Employees and Contractors (Trade Partners). - 2.
+- 1. Are required to provide information, instructions, safety orientations and assistance to all their on-site staff in order to protect the health and safety of all Employees and Contractors. - 2.
 All contractors, trades and suppliers must have a completed orientation prior to the start of any work on any of the Prime Contractor's sites. - 3.
-Shall begin work on developing a Health and Safety Program while working for the Prime Contractor. - 4.
-Shall notify the Prime Contractor of any unsafe conditions or acts that may exist on the work site(s). - 5.
-Shall report all incidents, in writing, immediately, and investigate incidents fully then advise the Prime Contractor on how they propose to prevent similar incidents in the future. - 6.
-Shall notify the Prime Contractor of any formal inspections of the work sites by Occupational Health & Safety and provide any documentation related to these inspections to the Safety Department immediately. - 7.
-Are required to carry out regular inspections of their work site to ensure a safe and healthy environment. - 8.
-Are required to attend meetings for the purpose of acquiring safety education and communicating that knowledge to their Employees. - 9.
+Notify the Prime Contractor of any unsafe conditions or acts that may exist on the work site(s). - 4.
+Must report all incidents, in writing, immediately, and investigate incidents fully then advise the Prime Contractor on how they propose to prevent similar incidents in the future. - 5.
+Notify the Prime Contractor of any formal inspections of the work sites by Occupational Health & Safety and provide any documentation related to these inspections to the Safety Department immediately. - 6.
+Are required to carry out regular inspections of their work site to ensure a safe and healthy environment. - 7.
+Are required to attend meetings for the purpose of acquiring safety education and communicating that knowledge to their Employees. - 8.
 Contractors (Trade Partners) are responsible for maintenance of tools, equipment, and any other specialized personal protective equipment, which may be required during their work.